 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Mississippi secretary of state website to confirm they are available to register.
+Here’s how to do a Mississippi business entity search.
 You should also confirm that the name you want to register conforms to Mississippi regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Mississippi LLC with any government agency.
 Your name also cannot include words like bank, insurance, university (or any similar names).

 Additionally, your name must be distinguishable from all other business names in the state.
 Your business name can contain the name of a member or manager of the LLC.